Special Event Street Closure Application

 There is a requirement for a Special Event Medical Plan for all major events and athletic events permitted via ISCOTT.
 For more information, please see https://sf.gov/step-by-step/create-event-medical-plan

 ISCOTT and the Department of Emergency Management will determine if a Medical Plan is required for your event.
 If so, ideally you should aim to submit the plan at least two months prior to the event.
-Any event that has not had its medical plan approved at least a week prior to the event may have its permit for a street closure revoked.
+Any event that has not had its medical plan approved at least a week prior to the event will have its permit for a street closure revoked.

 Medical plans typically require that events hire EMTs, ambulances, and/or other medical assets.
 Costs for these should be considered when planning your event.
 Ambulances and EMTs may not be available on the proposed date of your event, particularly if other events requiring these medical assets have already been scheduled.